 BY DR. ATHENA STAIK

 Do you or your partner resist one another’s efforts to discuss or resolve issues?
-Do you know how to get to what underlies core issues, to avoid getting stuck?
+Do you know how to get to what underlies core issues without getting stuck?
 How are you at saying or accepting “No” for an answer at times?
-Do you and your partner know how to remain calm and confident when you discuss sensitive issues, to avoid reactivity?
+Do you and your partner struggle to remain calm and confident when you discuss sensitive issues?

-You see, your brain is wired to love.
-You are designed to seek to thrive and to self-actualize, to meaningfully contribute, and to create optimal and meaningful relationships.
-Your brain loves partnerships, a love relationship seems to have a special pull.
+You see, for starters, your brain is wired to love yourself; but also to love your life partner.
+You are designed to seek to thrive and to self-actualize, to meaningfully contribute as individuals, and yet also to create a lasting, meaningful relationship with one another.
+Your brain loves partnerships, and your love relationship seems to have a special pull.

 Both you and your partner are unique individuals, yet, what you yearn for most in life – deep down inside – is to be loved unconditionally, to be recognized and to be valued for who you are, and the unique ways you express your love.
 Your every action, in some way, expresses an attempt to fulfill these strivings.
 And, you share this universal experience in common.